mrmans0n/compose-rules/docs/rules.md

 ### Naming CompositionLocals properly

-`CompositionLocal`s should be named by using the adjective `Local` as prefix, followed by a descriptive noun that describes the value they hold.
-This makes it easier to know when a value comes from a `CompositionLocal`.
-Given that these are implicit dependencies, we should make them obvious.
+`CompositionLocal`s should be named with `Local` as a prefix, followed by a descriptive noun (e.g., `LocalTheme`, `LocalUser`).
+This makes implicit dependencies obvious and easy to identify.

 More information: [Naming CompositionLocals](https://android.googlesource.com/platform/frameworks/support/+/androidx-main/compose/docs/compose-api-guidelines.md#naming-compositionlocals)